 All new undergraduate students are required to take a placement exam prior to registering for COM 320 Business Communication Methods.
 Students who pass the undergraduate placement exam will be eligible to enroll in COM 320.
 Students who do not pass the undergraduate placement exam are required to take COM 300 Communication Essentials, a one-credit hour course designed to enhance students’ writing skills.
 Students are eligible to enroll in COM 320 upon successful completion of COM 300 with a grade of P.

 Students are not charged a fee for the placement exam.
 The placement exam is administered online and may be taken on any computer that has Internet access.
-The placement exam is timed at 40 minutes and may only be taken one time and is not repeatable.
+The placement exam is timed at 40 minutes and may only be taken one time.
+It is not repeatable.
 The link to the Web site to access the exam along with your login and password will be sent to your Walsh College e-mail account after admittance to Walsh College.
-Please contact the Help Desk at 248-823-1350 or firstname.lastname@example.org for assistance accessing your Walsh College e-mail account.
+Please contact the Help Desk at 248-823-1350 or email@example.com for assistance accessing your Walsh College e-mail account.

 The placement exam will assess basic writing skills in three areas: